merlos/broken-links/README.md

 **Optional** If set to `true`, only display errors.
 Default is `false`.

+### `ignore-file`

+**Optional** Path to the ignore file.
+Default is `./check-ignore`.
+If the parameter is set and the file does not exist, the action exits with an error.

+#### Ignore File Format

+The ignore file should contain one URL pattern per line.
+The patterns can include wildcards (`*`) to match multiple URLs.
+Here are some examples:

+- `http://example.com/ignore-this-page` - Ignores this specific URL.
+- `http://example.com/ignore/*` - Ignores all URLs that start with `http://example.com/ignore/`.
+- `*/ignore-this-path/*` - Ignores all URLs that contain `/ignore-this-path/`.
+- https://*.example.com* - Ignores all the urls in domain and subdomain of `example.com` (f.i. `https://www.example.com`, `https://subdomain.example.com`, `https://subdomain.subdomain.example.com/page`).
+- `http://example.com/*` - Ignores all URLs that start with `http://example.com/`.

 ## Outputs

 This action does not produce any outputs.
 However, at the end of the analysis, it prints a summary of the results with: